mhayes853/WhyPeopleKit/Sources/WPAnalyticsCore/README.md

 This core library contains 3 implementations:
 1. `ConsoleAnalyticsRecorder` - Prints analytic events to the console.
 2. `TestAnalyticsRecorder` - Records events in memory and allows for inspection of analytic events during testing.
-3. `FailingAnalyticsRecorder` - Fails the current test case when an event is recorded.
+3. `IssueReportingAnalyticsRecorder` - Reports an issue using swift-issue-reporting when an analytics event is recorder.

 Additionally, you can find `MixpanelAnalyticsRecorder` and `PostHogAnalyticsRecorder` in WPMixpanelAnalytics and WPPostHogAnalytics respectively.